 Translation memory is the core benefit of CAT-tools.
 It brings potentially huge savings to users through the reuse of past translations.

 TM breaks the translation text into small parts called segments.
 It then saves the translation of each segment, so that next time you can just paste it from the memory.

-Contracts, user interfaces and manuals have many repetitive parts.
-Once you translate one or two of these, most of your work on future versions of these documents is already done.
+Contracts, user interfaces, and manuals have many repetitive parts.
+Once you translate one or two of these, most of your work on future versions of these documents are already done.
 It‘s sufficient just to paste the saved text from memory, change a few words and names here and there, and voila – your translation is ready at 10% of the cost and time.

 In short, TM is invaluable in professional translations; 85.2% of jobs created in Memsource are enabled with TM.